 "Don't Dream It, Be It"

-“back-to-back shows closing night left me married to my bed the next day, but it was so, so worth it.”
+“back-to-back shows closing night left me married to my bed, but it was so worth it.”

-Doing shows is always fun, but it’s really great when your cast is so cool you stay over at one of their apartments until 5am eating jalapeño pizza, petting cats, watching Waluigi sing Les Mis, chatting, and napping on a cozy chair with champagne.
+Doing shows is always fun, but it’s really great when your cast is so cool you stay over at one of their apartments until 5am chatting, eating jalapeño pizza, petting cats, watching Waluigi sing Les Mis, and napping on a cozy chair with champagne.

 “The characters of the ‘phantoms’ dance through the chaos of life, thumb our noses at holding onto life too tightly and, instead, enjoy the thrill.”